-Students must be logged into their accounts to access Read Aloud.
+Students must be logged into their accounts in order to access Read Aloud.

 Currently, Translate is only available for English-language texts.

 Annotation tools, including highlights and notes, are only available for in-progress student assignments; students will not be able to create annotations on submitted assignments or when previewing a text in the Library.

 Why isn't my text to speech Chrome extension, such as Read&Write, working on CommonLit texts?